jcolag/entropy-arbitrage/2025-09-25-eye-beholder.md

  > **TROI**: Worf?

-We've seen it mentioned before, I think, at least off in the corners, but I should call out that the crate or toolbox or whatever that Troi sees in her vision makes clear that they built at least part of the *Enterprise* somewhere in the neighborhood of [Utopia Planitia](https://en.wikipedia.org/wiki/Utopia_Planitia), the largest impact crater on Mars.
+We've seen it mentioned before, I think, at least off in the corners, but I should call out that the crate or toolbox or whatever that Troi sees in her vision makes clear that they built at least part of the *Enterprise* somewhere in the neighborhood of {% wiki Utopia_Planitia|Utopia Planitia|en %}, the largest impact crater on Mars.
 Notably, though they wouldn't have known this for the episode, in 2016, NASA detected ice under the crater, possibly around the size of Lake Superior.

 Anyway, as mentioned a bunch of what follows officially happens in Troi's imagination, so we can't take it *too* seriously, though we can assume that her thinking of it as real implies that it at least withstands some scrutiny.